-239. On 22 March, Mexico announced it works on a people focused support package.
-The Central Bank lowered interest rates to 6.5%.

-240. On 3 April, the government announced an economic support package.
-The following measures of relevance to SMEs have been put in place:

-- The National Institute for Workers' Housing (INFONAVIT) will cover up to 3 months of credit payments for workers who become unemployed.
-This extension will continue up to 6 months without additional charges. - The Federal Government, through the development bank Nacional Financiera (Nafin), will support SMEs up to 25 billion MXN (1 billion USD).
-One million credit products of 25 000 MXN each (1 000 USD); and 500 000 credit products will be provided to the formal economy and 500 000 loans will be extended to the informal economy.
-The credits will be settled over a period of 3 years, with no payment in the first three months and further monthly payments of 1 000 MXN (42 USD), at an average rate of 6.5% per year. - The National Banking and Securities Commission (CNBV) issued provisions to support financial costumers.
+- 280. On 22 March, Mexico announced it works on a people focused support package.
+The Central Bank lowered interest rates to 6.5%. - 281.
+On 3 April, the government announced an economic support package.
+The following measures of relevance to SMEs have been put in place: - The National Institute for Workers' Housing (INFONAVIT) will cover up to 3 months of credit payments for workers who become unemployed.
+This extension will continue up to 6 months without additional charges. - The Federal Government, through the development bank Nacional Financiera (Nafin), will support SMEs up to MXN 25 billion (USD 1 billion USD).
+One million credit products of MXN 25 000 each (USD 1 000); and 500 000 credit products will be provided to the formal economy and 500 000 loans will be extended to the informal economy.
+The credits will be settled over a period of 3 years, with no payment in the first three months and further monthly payments of MXN 1 000 (USD 42), at an average rate of 6.5% per year. - The National Banking and Securities Commission (CNBV) issued provisions to support financial costumers.
 These measures consist in partial or total deferral of capital and/or interest payments for up to 4 months, with possibility to extend this period for 2 additional months.
 Balances could be frozen if the credit was considered a performing loan as of 28 February 2020.
-This measure will apply to consumption, housing and commercial credits.

-241. On 21 April, the Central Bank lowered rates to 6.0%.

-242. On 22 April, the Mexican Tax Administration extended the deadline to file the personal income tax declaration from 30 April to 30 June, 2020.

-243. On 27 April, INFONAVIT announced that firms up to 250 employees could differ second and third bimonthly 5% housing contributions until September.
-Firms with 250 employees or more, could differ second bimonthly payment until July.
+This measure will apply to consumption, housing and commercial credits. - 282.
+Furthermore, the government reinforced existing social programs to support SMEs.
+The 'Tandas para el Bienestar' programme will invest MXN 3.4 billion to grant 450 000 new loans to small businesses.
+The Mexican Social Security Institute (IMSS) is granting loans of MXN 25 000 at a rate between 6.5% and 10% for formal and informal micro and small enterprises. - 283.
+On 21 April, the Central Bank lowered rates to 6.0%.
+It announced a liquidity injection of MXN 750 000 million to alleviate liquidity needs of companies through private banking. - 284.
+On 22 April, the Mexican Tax Administration extended the deadline to file the personal income tax declaration from 30 April to 30 June, 2020. - 285.
+On 27 April, INFONAVIT announced that firms up to 250 employees could differ second and third bimonthly 5% housing contributions until September.
+Firms with 250 employees or more, could defer second bimonthly payment until July.
 On 27 April, the Federal Government announced that increase in residential electric consumption will not be reclassified to higher tariffs.